bkatiemills/capacitive_touch/README.md

 5. Next, plug your microcontroller into your laptop with a USB cable.
 In the Arduino IDE, navigate *Tools -> Board -> Teensy (for Arduino IDE 2.0.4 or later) -> Teensy 2.0*
 6. Also in the Arduino IDE, click on *Tools -> Port*, and select the port under *teensy ports*; there should only be one, and it should be labeled (Teensy 2.0).
-7. At this point, your microcontroller is connected to your computer, and your Arduino IDE knows how to compile code in a way that it will understand.
+7. At this point, your microcontroller is connected to your computer, and your Arduino IDE knows how to compile code in a way that the microcontroller will understand.
 Copy the contents of [this tbd file] to the editor on the right hand side of the Arduino IDE, and click the rightward-pointing arrow near the top left to compile the code and send it to your microcontroller.
 8. Finally, in the Arduino IDE, navigate *Tools -> Serial Monitor*.
 The serial monitor is where you can see your microcontroller sending messages back to your laptop; we'll use this feedback to understand the behavior of our capacitive touch sensor in what follows.

-## Understanding capacitive touch sensor behavior
+## Interpreting capacitive touch sensor signals

+Have a look at the serial monitor output you connected to above.
+After the automatic calibration step completes, you should see three readings, labeled 'reading', 'mean' and 'sd' (for standard deviation).
+The first column is the raw reading the teensy is making that is proportional to how long it takes your RC circuit to discharge a small charge; as you can see, even just sitting on the table, it's quite _noisy_ - it jumps around all on its own, due to ambiant conditions in the room.
+We need a way to tell the difference between this number changing due to something interesting happening (like you touching the sensor), versus this number changing due to noise alone.

+If you just watch the reading column for a few seconds, you'll see that it appears random, but still sticks to a neighborhood of values.
+A good first guess for something like this is that those random readings might be coming from a _bell curve_: a random distribution characterized by an average value, and a typical width.
+The average is the value the random numbers tend to stick close to; the width, or _standard deviation_, is how far away you can expect typical random fluctuations to get from the average.

+[more explanation needed, but can this be more fun?]

 [practical discussion of how we're autodetecting background, separating signal].